-1. Candidates for a degree must pass the Matriculation examinations (pp. 10-15).
-Only those classes which a student attends as an Undergraduate or Matriculant are recognized as qualifying for a degree in Arts or Science.
+1. Candidates for a degree must pass the Matriculation examinations (pp. 10-14).
+Only those classes culant are recognized as qualifying for a degree in Arts or Science.
 In order to be a Matriculant in this Faculty the student must have passed Matriculation in English and at least three other subjects of Matriculation.